luque667788/chatapp-backend/README.md

    docker run -p 8080:8080 chatapp-backend
    ```

-3. Access the application: Open your browser and navigate to `http://localhost:8080`.

-Remember to also clone and run the [frontend repo](https://github.com/luque667788/webdev).
+3. Remeber to have the [frontend repo](https://github.com/luque667788/webdev) and the redis server running

 ## Notes